Code-Institute-Submissions/yoga-world/README.md

 * John Deen image: (https://www.pexels.com/photo/man-in-black-crew-neck-t-shirt-and-black-pants-sitting-on-brown-wooden-floor-4327046/) by (https://www.pexels.com/@cottonbro)
 * Tom Breen image: (https://www.pexels.com/photo/man-in-red-button-up-shirt-3777943/) by (https://www.pexels.com/@olly)
 * Sarah Murphy image: (https://unsplash.com/photos/t1NEMSm1rgI) by (https://unsplash.com/@dane_aw)
-* Mark Joyce image: (https://unsplash.com/photos/hyfRxVq9OUk) by (https://unsplash.com/@yogagenapp)
+* Mark Joyce image: (https://www.pexels.com/photo/man-in-black-crew-neck-t-shirt-standing-inside-boxing-ring-3912516/) by (https://www.pexels.com/@thisisengineering)

-### Code Snippets
-* Code for the team section with instructors was taken from (https://www.youtube.com/watch?v=gCPWMXC1ZDc) including the css styling elements.
-* The navbar code was taken from [Bootstrap](https://getbootstrap.com/) and edited with the help of [Divinector-YouTube](https://www.youtube.com/watch?v=sbf3uv0reTc&t=475s)
-* [System 22 I.T.
-Solutions-YouTube](https://www.youtube.com/watch?v=PwN0KVIrbA8&t=851s) was used to help with the creation of the footer.

 ### Acknowledgments
 * I recieved inspiration for this project from the Code Institute Love Running exercise.
+* I would like to give a huge thanks to my mentor Nishant Kumar for his guidance and resources.
+* I would like to thank the slack community for sharing their problems and solutions as well as Tutor Support.